Phil Mitchell: Storylines

 To distract himself, Phil gets involved in a protection racket with Annie Palmer (Nadia Sawalha), who he is also having casual sex with, but grows tired of being bossed around by her and quits.
 He starts seeing Lisa Shaw (Lucy Benjamin), but the relationship stalls when Kathy returns briefly in 1999 and sleeps with Grant.
 Before Kathy returns to South Africa, she asks Phil to go with her but he declines as Grant has planned an armed robbery and Phil refuses to let him do the job alone.
 Infuriated by Phil's loyalty to Grant, Kathy reveals their recent tryst, leading to Phil confronting Grant and Grant's confession that he slept with Kathy as revenge for Phil's affair with Sharon.
 While trying to escape, Phil pulls out a gun and shoots at the dashboard, causing Grant to crash into the River Thames.
 Phil is rescued, but Grant isn't found and is presumed dead.
-However, it is soon revealed that Grant is alive and he escapes to Brazil – though not before sending Phil and their mother Peggy (Barbara Windsor) the deeds for his half of The Queen Vic.
+However, it is soon revealed that Grant is alive and he escapes to Brazil – though not before sending Phil and their mother Peggy Mitchell (Barbara Windsor) the deeds for his half of The Queen Vic.
 Though Phil is entrusted by his mother to protect Grant's share of The Queen Vic, he ends up selling it to his business partner Dan Sullivan (Craig Fairbrass) for £5 to spite Peggy due to her favouritism towards Grant.
-By then, Phil and Dan have become best friends; with Phil being the only person to defend Dan when he is revealed to have cheated on his girlfriend Carol Jackson (Lindsey Coulson) by having an affair with her daughter Bianca (Patsy Palmer), the wife of Frank's son Ricky (Sid Owen).
+By then, Phil and Dan have become close friends; with Phil being the only person to defend Dan when he is revealed to have cheated on his girlfriend Carol Jackson (Lindsey Coulson) by having an affair with her daughter, Bianca Jackson (Patsy Palmer), the wife of Frank's son, Ricky Butcher (Sid Owen).
 By this stage, Phil's mother Peggy has married Frank.